 There's still some controversy about using a surrogate mother to have a baby.
 The legal process is also tricky because it varies from state to state.
 Even so, whether it's because of fertility problems or other reasons, surrogacy is an option for you and your partner.
 Find out how it works and see if it's right for you.

-What Is a Surrogate?
+What Is a Surrogate Mother?

-There are two kinds of surrogate mothers.
+There are two kinds:

 Gestational surrogates.
-In vitro fertilization (IVF) now makes it possible to harvest eggs from the mother, fertilize them with sperm from the father, and place the embryo into the uterus of a gestational surrogate.
+A technique called "in vitro fertilization" (IVF) now makes it possible to gather eggs from the mother, fertilize them with sperm from the father, and place the embryo into the uterus of a gestational surrogate.